ctechfilmuniversity/lecture_ws2425_creative_coding_1/docs/01_sessions/01_emergence/README.md

 Rita had no programming experience and this task was one of her first programming attempts.
 While her code is really *not ideal*, she had a great idea for the skill level she had, and she made it work.

-If you have a bit of programming experience already, I expect that you go beyond p5's basic interaction mechanism!
+If you have programming experience already, I expect that you go beyond p5's basic interaction mechanism!
 For example, you could use some form of input live-stream as interaction.
 The easiest input is to use a webcam.
 Creating a webcam feed can be done with [`createCapture()`](https://p5js.org/reference/#/p5/createCapture).
 For working with video, the [ml5 library](https://ml5js.org/) offers many interesting functionality extensions based on machine learning.

 *Note*: You are free to choose a different programming language, environment, library, etc. for this task, but it must be text-based programming.
 If you are a beginner, I highly recommend that you stick with p5.